byteball/counterstake-bridge/README.md

 yarn
 ```

-It should automatically compile Ethereum contracts during install, but in case any error occures, you can compile it manually:
+It should automatically compile Ethereum contracts during install, but in case any error occures, you can compile them manually:
 ```bash
 cd evm
 yarn global add truffle